tinawong15/news/README.md

 # The Daily

 ## Overview
 The Daily is my submission for Capital One's 2020 Software Engineering Summit.
 It is a web application designed to streamline the process of finding top headlines and relevant news articles.
-You can search specifically for the categories of Entertainment, Sports, and Technology.
+You can search for any article across the categories of Entertainment, Sports, and Technology.

 ## Tools and Libraries Used
 - **Flask**: Python web microframework
   - `pip install flask`
 - **flask-paginate**: paginate extension for Flask
+  - `pip install flask-paginate`
 - **Jinja2**: HTML templating
   - *Included in* `pip install flask`
 - **Bootstrap**: open-source CSS framework